How I Found & Am Developing My Compositional "Voice" + Encouragement for Anyone Still

 Thus, my "Americanized Russian-French Bartókian Gospel Jazz" was born!
 That's me.
 I'm not trying to be anyone else.
 I don't want to be anyone else.
 As an artist, I don't have to have anybody's compositional agenda govern how I express myself.
 Moreover, now that I know what makes me the artist I am, I now have the facility to express the gift of this very unique combination of sounds within all the various technical processes and trends that are current and forthcoming.
 I am confident that I won't lose "myself" going forward.

 It doesn't stop here though.
-I'm sure my voice will change as a result of all the things that life brings about; school, work, love, heartache, relationships, friends, sickness, death, etc. In all of these things, because of my efforts to stay true to who I am and what I love (and will love), I believe I'll have the ability to express myself authentically, come what may!
+I'm sure my voice will change as a result of all the things that life brings about; work, love, heartache, relationships, friends, sickness, death, etc. In all of these things, because of my efforts to stay true to who I am and what I love, I believe I'll have the ability to express myself authentically, come what may!

 So, composers and artists alike...Who are you?!